 The Benemérito de la Patria and military insurgent Vicente Ramón Guerrero Saldaña was born in Tixtla (today Guerrero) on August 9, 1782 and died in Cuilapan, Oaxaca, on February 14, 1831.
 During the Mexican War of Independence, he was head of the insurgency during the Resistance (1816-1821).
 Guerrero made a pact with General Agustín de Iturbide for the formation of the Army of the Three Guarantees in 1821 and later, on September 27, they entered Mexico City, consummating the Independence.

-After a brief period in the presidency, there was a fierce dispute for power between leaders of the insurgent movement.
-On February 14, 1831, after being betrayed by close friends, the final popular leader of the Independence was assassinated.
+After a brief period in the presidency, there was a fierce dispute for power between Spain and the leaders of the insurgent movement.
+On February 14, 1831, after being betrayed by close friends, the final popular leader of the Mexican Independence was assassinated.